What is parole?

 - Offenders sentenced to preventive detention (no specified sentence length) become eligible for parole after serving a minimum period of imprisonment, which is at least five years.

-- Offenders serving less than 2 years imprisonment under the 2002 legislation do not have PEDs (they are released when they have served half their sentences).
+- Offenders serving less than two years imprisonment do not have a parole eligibility date.
+They are automatically released when they have served half their sentence.

 What about offenders sent to prison under the previous legislation (the Criminal Justice Act 1985)?

-- Offenders serving an indeterminate sentence become eligible for parole after serving 10 years.
+- Offenders serving an indeterminate sentence (ie life) become eligible for parole after serving 10 years.